-However, since the beginning of the 21st century, the science of emotions has been undergoing a revolution - mainly thanks to the access to modern methods of imaging the work of the brain.
+However, since the beginning of the 21st century, the science of emotions has been undergoing a revolution - mainly due to access to modern methods of imaging the work of the brain.

-Among the scientists of the 21st century, Lisa Feldman Barrett, professor of psychology at Northeastern University, author of the groundbreaking book "How Emotions Are Made.
+Among the scientists of the 21st century, worth distinguishing is Lisa Feldman Barrett, professor of psychology at Northeastern University, author of the groundbreaking book "How Emotions Are Made.
 The Secret Life of the Brain" published in 2017.